pola-rs/polars-book/docs/user-guide/concepts/lazy-vs-eager.md

 1. Filter the dataset based on sepal length
 1. Calculate the mean of the sepal width per species

 Every step is executed immediately returning the intermediate results.
-This can be very wastefull as we might do work or load extra data that is not being used.
-If we instead used the lazy API and waited on execution untill all the steps are defined then the query planner could perform various optimizations.
+This can be very wasteful as we might do work or load extra data that is not being used.
+If we instead used the lazy API and waited on execution until all the steps are defined then the query planner could perform various optimizations.
 In this case:

 - Predicate pushdown: Apply filters as early as possible while reading the dataset, thus only reading rows with sepal length greater than 5.
 - Projection pushdown: Select only the columns that are needed while reading the dataset, thus removing the need to load additional columns (e.g. petal length & petal width)